rogsme/yams.media/content/install/steps.md

   + You'll see "docker exists ✅" instead
   + The installer will move to the next step

-### 4. Choose Installation Location
+### 7. Choose Installation Location

 ```bash
 Where do you want to install the docker-compose file? [/opt/yams]:
 ```

-- Press Enter to use the default `/opt/yams` (recommended)
-- Or type a different path if you want to install somewhere else
+- Press Enter to use the default `/opt/yams` (recommended) or type a different path if you want to install somewhere else
 - Make sure your user has write permissions to this location!
 - **Important**: You must use an absolute path (e.g., `/mnt/yams`).
 Docker does not expand `~` to your home directory, so avoid using something like `~/yams`

-### 5. Select User
+### 8. Select User

 ```bash
 What's the user that is going to own the media server files? [your_current_user]:
 ```

-- Press Enter to use your current user (recommended)
-- Or type a different username
+- Press Enter to use your current user (recommended) or type a different username
 - Remember: Don't use `root`!
 - The user must exist and have sudo privileges

-### 6. Set Media Directory
+### 9. Set Media Directory

 ```bash
 Please, input your media directory [/srv/media]:
 ```

-- Press Enter to use the default `/srv/media`
-- Or type the path where you want your media stored.
+- Press Enter to use the default `/srv/media` or type the path where you want your media stored.
 This path can also be a SMB/NFS mount in your host OS
 - This can be an external drive or different partition
 - **Important**: You must use an absolute path (e.g., `/mnt/media`).
 Docker does not expand `~` to your home directory, so avoid using something like `~/media`
+- **Make sure this directory exists and your user has permissions!** See step 2 above if you haven't created it yet

 Then confirm your choice:
 ```bash